TomaszWoloszyn983/mood-design-gift-shop/TESTING.md

 * An orders confirmation email should be sent to the users email address.
     ![Payment](documentation/testing/checkout06_conf_email.jpg)
     ![Payment](documentation/testing/checkout07_conf_email.jpg)
-* THe order should be added to the Orders History section.
+* The order should be added to the Orders History section.
     ![Payment](documentation/testing/checkout04.jpg)